Diamond Blade Fault Diagnosis

 OVERHEATING

 Most common cause of blade failure.
-Overheating can cause many other problems such as core cracks, loss of tension, and segment loss.Overheating will usually cause black or bluish discolouration on the core.
+Overheating can cause many other problems such as core cracks, loss of tension, and segment loss.Overheating will usually cause black or bluish discoloration on the core.

 Possible Causes